python/cpython/Doc/library/sys.rst

       >>> format(float(s), '.15g')  # convert to float and back -> same value
       '3.14159265358979'

-   But for strings with more than :attr:`sys.float_info.dig` significant digits, this isn't always true::
+   But for strings with more than :attr:`!sys.float_info.dig` significant digits, this isn't always true::

       >>> s = '9876543211234567'    # 16 significant digits is too many!